hassantafreshi/social-chat-buttons/readme.txt

 Yes!
 The plugin is optimized to work with all major caching plugins including WP Rocket, W3 Total Cache, and WP Super Cache.

 = Is it translation ready? =
 Yes!
-The plugin is fully internationalized and includes Persian language.
+The plugin is fully internationalized.
 You can easily translate it to any language.

 = How many contacts can I add? =
 Unlimited!
 Add as many social media contacts as you need for different departments or purposes.